Strategy

 Swatch boutique walk-in

 How: Identify one of the ~200 selected Swatch boutiques carrying the Royal Pop and arrive well before its Saturday opening.
 The one-piece-per-person-per-store-per-day rule applies strictly; identification may be checked at the counter to prevent multiple buys.
-Cost: €385 Lépine / €400 Savonnette (no markup from Swatch).
+Cost: €385 Lépine / €400 Savonnette retail (no markup from Swatch) — the only route at retail price.
 Success probability: 5–35% depending on city, colorway, and how early you queue.
 Highest in smaller markets without overnight queues; lowest in Zurich, Tokyo, New York and London flagship locations.
 Recommended for: buyers who live near a stocked boutique and are prepared to queue from before sunrise, or travellers who can pivot between multiple boutiques in one metropolitan area.

 Chrono24 / eBay within 24 hours